HSF/packaging/RelocatableSoftware/README.md

 or link time dependencies.
   - The standard CMake command line/environment variables such as [`CMAKE_PREFIX_PATH`](http://www.cmake.org/cmake/help/v3.2/variable/CMAKE_PREFIX_PATH.html) should used to point CMake to the right search prefixes
-  - That can be handled by the configuration management or build wrapper systems (e.g. Homebrew's sh/superenv or Nix environments for example).
+  - That can be handled by the configuration management or build wrapper systems (e.g. spack's env setup, Homebrew's sh/superenv or Nix environments for example).

-However, this is not neccessarily a complete solution.
+However, this is not necessarily a complete solution.

 Pkg-Config
 ---------
 Scripts for the [pkg-config](http://www.freedesktop.org/wiki/Software/pkg-config/) tool can also be made relocatable by using the builtin `pcfiledir` variable.
-This expands to the directpory holding the `.pc` file, and so for our example project Foo could be written as
+This expands to the directory holding the `.pc` file, and so for our example project Foo could be written as

 ```